 Buy good quality ricotta cheese.
 I prefer to use whole milk ricotta, and you will need more than 1 cup or 1.5 cups of ricotta cheese.
 Ricotta cheese will melt while baking and will blend evenly, no need to spread it perfectly.
 Sometimes less is better; if you add too much ricotta cheese will be overpowering.

 Keep in mind, if you make ahead and chill your lasagna before baking it, it’s best to take it out and allow lasagna to warm up on your counter before baking.
 Then follow the directions in our recipe card below.

 How do we know if it’s heated thoroughly?
 When you place a fork or butter knife in the center of the lasagna, it should come out steaming hot, and not cold to the touch.

-Tips for Storing and Freezing the Lasagna:
+Storing and Freezing Lasagna:

 Cover with foil wrap and freeze lasagna, after it’s been assembled and UNBAKED.
 Prepare it as we did here, cover with foil wrap, then place it in your freezer, good up to two months.
 Any longer, you risk freezer burn.

 When ready to bake!
 It’s best to allow the lasagna to rest on your kitchen counter, to fully defrost, about 5 hours or more.
 Or, defrost in your refrigerator overnight.
 Then preheat your oven, and follow the rest of the directions in our recipe card.

 If you defrost it in your refrigerator overnight, chances are, it may not be completely defrosted.
 Check it to see if it’s still partially frozen, and allow it to sit on the counter to warm up to room temperature for about one hour before baking.